denistsoi/franklinchen.github.io/source/_posts/2011-11-18-i-want-to-sing.markdown

 Singing is too fun to be just outsourced to the professionals.
 It must become a real part of my life, not a secret part of it.

 Recently I came across this passionate little [speech by Brian Eno](http://www.npr.org/templates/story/story.php?storyId=97320958) about the importance of singing.
 It inspired me to make a plan and write this blog post.
 May we all go forth and sing!

+### (Update of 2012-11-17)

+Almost exactly a year later, I have made progress in getting up the courage to [really start singing](/blog/2012/11/17/a-childhood-dream-come-true-i-am-now-finally-singing-for-real/)!